Calysto/calysto_prolog/README.md

 **Calysto Prolog**

 Because **Calysto Prolog** uses [MetaKernel](https://github.com/Calysto/metakernel/blob/master/README.rst), it has a fully-supported set of "magics"---meta-commands for additional functionality.
-This includes running Scheme in parallel.
 See all of the [MetaKernel Magics](https://github.com/Calysto/metakernel/blob/master/metakernel/magics/README.md).

 You can install Calysto Prolog: